MoritzHayden/bosco/README.md

 ### Installation

-Install dependencies by running the following command from the root of this repository:
+First, make sure you have [Python 3](https://www.python.org/downloads/) installed on your system.
+Then, install the project dependencies by running the following command from the root of this repository:

 ```bash
 pip3 install -r src/requirements.txt